The Royal Ulster Constabulary GC

 The statutory functions of the Foundation allow it to recognise a long, proud history of policing in Northern Ireland and to look forward by supporting the professional development of police officers and innovations in policing.

-The Foundation also undertakes joint initiatives with Stakeholder groups within the policing family in addition to having responsibility for the Memorial Garden and the development of a new policing museum.
+The Foundation also undertakes joint initiatives with Stakeholder groups within the policing family in addition to having responsibility for the Memorial Garden.